 Individual faculty members can define the recital grading procedures for the course in their syllabi, as well as requirements for program notes.
 The scheduled dress rehearsal is merely a rehearsal and will not be graded by the committee.

 RECITAL SCHEDULING

-Students must adhere to the procedure for scheduling events if all aspects of a performance are to run smoothly.
+Students must adhere to the procedure for scheduling events: